Auth

 Boolean value to describe the handling of parent id tokens.

-If true, a new token will be preferably used for authorization of a new connector if a connector is available.
-It will not be used to finish a transaction using its parent_id_token. parent_id_token will only be used to finish transaction if no connector is available for authorization anymore.
+If true, a new token will preferably be used to authorize a new connector if a connector is available.
+Its parent id token will only be used to finish a transaction if no connector is available for authorization anymore.

-If false, a new token will be used to finish a transaction if the parent_id_token of a present transaction matches the parent_id_token of the provided_token.
-Authorization to available connectors will only be provided if no transaction can be stopped using the given parent_id_token
+If false, a new token will be used to finish a transaction if its parent id token matches the parent id token of a present transaction.
+Authorization of available connectors will only be provided if no transaction can be stopped using the given parent id token.

 ignore_connector_faults: boolean <optional>